pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

 Considering the toy example and tiny MNIST model we defined here, we can observe the difference between peak memory usage of DDP and FSDP.
-In DDP each process holds a replica of the model, so the memory footprint is higher compared to FSDP that shards the model parameter, optimizer states and gradients over DDP ranks.
+In DDP each process holds a replica of the model, so the memory footprint is higher compared to FSDP which shards the model parameters, optimizer states and gradients over DDP ranks.
 The peak memory usage using FSDP with auto_wrap policy is the lowest followed by FSDP and DDP.

-Also, looking at timings, considering the small model and running the training on a single machine, FSDP with/out auto_wrap policy performed almost as fast as DDP.
+Also, looking at timings, considering the small model and running the training on a single machine, FSDP with and without auto_wrap policy performed almost as fast as DDP.
 This example does not represent most of the real applications, for detailed analysis and comparison between DDP and FSDP please refer to this `blog post  <https://pytorch.medium.com/6c8da2be180d>`__ .